HB-BNT/BNT_XtGraph/README.md

 ======
 BNT\_XtGraph extends the CSPP\_Core package of the *CS++* project.

-It contains a derived classes of CSPP\_GUIActor.
+It contains a derived classes of CSPP\_BaseActor.
+It displays Xt plots in its Actor Core.vi.

 Refer to https://git.gsi.de/EE-LV/CSPP/CSPP for *CS++* project overview, details and documentation.